 \begin{theorem}[Spectral Data] Let $a \in B$ be a generic point.
 Then the fibre of the $\SO_{m}$-Hitchin fibration $h^{-1}(a)$ consists of two connected components each of which defines a torsor of the Prym variety:

 \end{theorem}

-To compute the spectral data, we give a new approach to computing the spectral data in the $m=2n+1$ case, which takes advantage of Hecke modifications of orthogonal bundles \cite{MR2448083}.
-Away from the singularities we compute the spectral data following Hitchin's method in reducing to a smooth $\Sp_{2n}$ spectral curve.
-Then, locally about each singularity we extend the spectral data by a Hecke transformation on the vector bundle allowing certain simple poles that recovers the Higgs field and orthogonal structure at the singularities.
-The use of Hecke modifications provides the full generalisation to the arbitrary $L$ case.
+To compute the spectral data, we give a new approach in the $m=2n+1$ case in Section \ref{secso2n+1}, which takes advantage of {\em Hecke modifications} of orthogonal bundles (c.f. \cite{MR3049307}).
+Suppose $(V, \phi, Q)$ is a generic $\SO_{2n+1}$-Higgs bundle.
+The associated spectral curve is always singular.
+Away from the singularities we compute the spectral data following Hitchin's method in reducing to a smooth $\Sp_{2n}$ spectral curve $(S, \sigma)$ associated to a $\Sp_{2n}$-Higgs bundle $(E, \Phi, \omega)$.
+However, contrary to Hitchin we reduce to a $L$-valued symplectic form (Construction \ref{firstone}).
+The spectral data associated to the $\Sp_{2n}$-Higgs bundle is a holomorphic line bundle $N \in \Jac(\bar{S})$ along with an isomorphism $\theta : \sigma(N) \to N^* \otimes \pi^*(L^{2n})$, see Section \ref{SO_{2n+1} spec data}.
+To give the spectral data for the $\SO_{2n+1}$-Higgs bundle we reconstruct $(V, \phi, Q)$ from $(E, \Phi, \omega)$ by identifying $\mathcal{O}_X(V)$ to a subsheaf of $\mathcal{O}_X(L^{-1}E \oplus L^{-n}) \otimes_{\mathcal{O}_X} \mathcal{M}_X$, and applying a Hecke transformation at the image of each singularity to recover the Higgs field $\Phi$ and the orthogonal structure $Q$.
+The $\Sp_{2n}$ spectral data $(N, \theta)$ and Hecke transformations completely describe the spectral data.
+This use of Hecke transformations provides the full generalisation to the arbitrary $L$ case.